RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *Somebody's heard that!
 That's that's an amazing one!*

 It's, that's what it's like, right?
 It's like, brutal.
-So anyways, um, so for me, um, I was, you know, I, I became a psyChologist to learn how to better help people, you know, that's, that's really what I wanted to do.
-And being a psyChologist is, you know, it's, uh, it's a lot of work.
+So anyways, um, so for me, um, I was, you know, I, I became a psychologist to learn how to better help people, you know, that's, that's really what I wanted to do.
+And being a psychologist is, you know, it's, uh, it's a lot of work.
 You go through a ton of it, and then you can, like, help one person at a time, really.
 And, and the way you scale it is you do group therapy.
 So you have like eight people in a room, and that's really powerful.

 I mean there's there's a ton that can be done with groups and I think we can get smart and figure that out in a whole bunch of ways that we that we haven't yet, um, but, um, I have another company too.
 It's a, it's a learning, an online learning company.
 And that got me, you know, lifestyle business, and, you know, being okay financially and everything else.
 But I was studying, uh, offline behavior that hadn't yet moved online.